anhem/test-populator/README.md

 This will not work when [FIELD](#Field) or [accessNonPublicConstructors](#accessNonPublicConstructors) is used because they use reflection to override how class are accessed.

+### nullOnCircularDependency

+Enable to solve issues with classes having circular dependencies.
+In cases where circular dependencies exists you will experience a
+`StackOverflowError`.

+By enabling this the circle is broken by setting those values to `null`.

 ## ToBuilder